kseekins/kseekins.github.io/essays/PlaceOfAIinEducation.md

 9. Coding example

-      I've asked chatGPT to give examples to better understand how Javascript behaves.
+      I've asked ChatGPT to give examples to better understand how JavaScript behaves.
 For instance, I've asked how to add additional properties to an object.
 This was useful, as my recursive code required an object to store values.

 10. Explaining code

       In my final project, I had some issues understanding how my teammates wanted to implement a functionality.
 I found it much easier to talk to them in person for me to understand.
 This became harder during finals week, when we no longer had face to face meetings.
 I wanted to find out how their code calculated cost estimation of recipes, but could not see how.
-I got my answer from my teammate, as chatGPT could not locate how either.
-This might change if I had used a different AI tool that can scan all the files in ourn repository.
+I got my answer from my teammate, as ChatGPT could not locate how either.
+This might change if I had used a different AI tool that can scan all the files in our repository.

 11. Writing code

-      Writing a code for a web application is largely about translating our vision and ideas into an executable code.
-ChatGpt has not evoleved yet to a point where it can write the final project for us.
-This could largely be due to chatGPT being a text based AI tool.
-There might be other forms of AI that is tailored to design a webpage.
+      Writing code for a web application is largely about translating our vision and ideas into an executable code.
+ChatGpt has not evolved yet to a point where it can write the final project for us.
+This could largely be due to ChatGPT being a text-based AI tool.
+There might be other forms of AI that are tailored to design a webpage.
 I did not invest in finding one, as I thought it would be a form of cheating.

 12. Documenting code

-      Documeting code was relatively simple in this course, and I did not see the need for any AI help.
-However chatGpt was more diligent in code documentation, serving as a reminder for us humans to do the same.
+      Documenting code was relatively simple in this course, and I did not see the need for any AI help.
+However ChatGpt was more diligent in code documentation, serving as a reminder for us humans to do the same.

 13. Quality assurance

-    This was where chatGpt contributed the most.
+   This was where ChatGPT contributed the most.
 I would type "Why is this not working?" and paste my code.
-My impression is that more than half of the time, chatGPT came up with a solution.
+My impression is that more than half of the time, ChatGPT came up with a solution.
 This was a huge time saver for me.

 14. Other uses in ICS 314 not listed above

-    I had number of Run failure on githhub, and asked chatGPT on how to resolve it based on the error message.
-Based on the error message, I assumed it was an error in the yml file, and chatGPT seemed to back me up.
+    I had number of run failures on GitHub, and asked ChatGPT on how to resolve it based on the error message.
+Based on the error message, I assumed it was an error in the YAML file, and ChatGPT seemed to back me up.
 My instructor and teammates correctly pointed out that the new page I had added had created a testing error.
 It was a potent reminder to rely on myself, not AI.

 ### III.
 Impact on Learning and Understanding: